tobbelobb/hp-mark/README.md

     * Suggests using Lyapunov stability analysis for confirming the improvement
     * Manages to define a workspace within which control is stable
   - [Modeling and Vision-Based Control of Large-Dimension Cable-Driven Parallel Robots Using a Multiple-Camera Setup (2019)](https://hal-lirmm.ccsd.cnrs.fr/lirmm-02157768/document)
-    * Again, very similar to HP Mark.
+    * Again, very similar to hp-mark.
 Written by CoGiRo researchers.
 They have written papers that have helped the Hangprinter Project before, since their project is very similar (although bigger & more advanced).
     * Achieves a mean ~2cm accuracy across a 15x11x6 m large build volume.
     * Uses 3 cameras to detect pose (and 8 cameras for other things).
     * Uses a calibration object on the effector that looks like a game die.
 Top/bottom faces have 0 eyes.
 All other faces have 5 (white) eyes.